Mahmoud-AboShukr/3d-human-representation-analysis/README.md

 - A human image for 2D/3D pose estimation
 - A `.obj` mesh file for 3D geometry inspection

-## Key Learning Outcomes

-This project demonstrates:
-- The difference between **skeleton-based** and **mesh-based** human representations
-- How 2D observations can be transformed into structured pose landmarks
-- How to visualize motion and body structure in 3D
-- How to inspect and analyze mesh geometry programmatically

 ## Notes

 - Some cells were originally written with notebook/Colab-style installation commands.